Jay Levin

-Jay Levin is an American journalist who was founder, editor and CEO of the LA Weekly, one of the seminal newspapers of the weekly alternative press in the United States, until 1992.
+Jay Levin is an American journalist who was co-founder, editor and CEO of the LA Weekly, one of the seminal newspapers of the weekly alternative press in the United States, until 1992.

-Currently he is founding President of The Big EQ Campaign, a non-profit organization that has undertaken a mass marketing campaign called EQuip Our Kids! to mobilize the public to mandate that social and emotional learning (SEL) skills be included in every schools curriculum.
-He is also chair of the California Social-Emotional Learning Alliance, an assemblage of educators and education and grassroots organizations that advocates for universal statewide SEL from pre-school through high school.

 Biography

 Early life

 Levin was born in New York, the son of a tool and die maker.

 LA Weekly

-Jay Levin is best known as the founder of the LA Weekly, of which he was editor-in-chief and president for many years before selling what he had grown to be the largest and most successful city weekly in the country.
+Jay Levin is best known as the co-founder of the LA Weekly, of which he was editor-in-chief and president for many years before selling what his team had grown to be the largest and most successful city weekly in the country.
 Levin put together an investment group that included actor Michael Douglas, Burt Kleiner, Joe Benadon and Pete Kameron.
 Levin retained many of the writers he had earlier brought to the Los Angeles Free Press and hired Joie Davidow to edit the arts and entertainment section.
 The publication's first issue featured a group of female comedians, including the then-little known Sandra Bernhard, on its cover.
 Subsequent issues featured exposés on the Los Angeles basin's air quality and U.S. interventionism in Central America.
 The LA Weekly was also notable for its coverage of independent cinema and the Los Angeles music scene.
 Davidow produced a comprehensive calendar section and explored undiscovered fashion districts, discovering new designers.

 In 1985, the LA Weekly launched a glossy magazine, L.A.
 Style, which Davidow edited.
 L.A.
 Style was sold to American Express Publishing in 1988 and merged with BUZZ magazine in 1993.

 By 1990, the LA Weekly achieved a circulation of 165,000, making it the largest urban weekly in the U.S.